AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/genai/recommendations.md

 ## Haven’t found what you’re looking for?
 Let us know

-This is a “living document” and will be updated over time, as our guidelines - and the technology itself - evolve.
-If you have any questions about a specific case or issue, or would like to learn about our testing process and requirements, please [contact us](mailto:cc-extensibility-genai-integration-support@adobe.com).
+These recommendations are a “living document” and will be updated over time, as our guidelines - and the technology itself - evolve.
+If you have any questions about a specific case or issue, or would like to learn more about our requirements, please [contact us](mailto:cc-extensibility-genai-integration-support@adobe.com).